-Off-Grid Living – Almost everyone has seen the reality shows that showcase how to live off the land.
+Off-Grid Living – Almost everyone has seen the reality shows that showcase how to live off the land and surviving outdoors.

 The majority of us look at those and think there’s no way we’d be able to do that.

 When you hear the phrase “living off the grid” what’s the first thing you think of?

 Most people think of trying to survive in the freezing cold, living in a tent, being several miles away from civilization, and fending off bears.

 It’s common for people to think that because not too many people know exactly what off-grid living actually is.